tomlovesgithub/CV/README.md

 Before starting my programming journey I had worked in a variety of different roles.
 I was seeking a path to career, but rather gained valuable skills and grew personally.

-I'm an advocate for cryptocurrencies, and have a keen interest in the potential of blockchain technology.
+I feel ive grown up with at a special time for technology, and have been engaged with technology from a young age.
+I've always had an intrest in tech and hardware.
+Even before i began programming i was an advocate for cryptocurrencies, and already had a keen interest in the potential of blockchain technology.

 My Interests and creative ambitions led me to study at Makers, I am now looking for my first role in tech; I would love to find a creative workplace that can benefit from, and challenge my abilities, helping me continue to learn and progress.